Gratheon/website/about/index.md

 [Our team](company/Team/index.md) are experienced engineers and researchers from companies like Pipedrive, Clarifai, Fits.me, Taltech and we are raising 1M pre-seed investments for 2 years of runway.
 Angels and [volunteers](volunteer.md) are also welcome.

+We are raising 40 thousands euros in pre-seed angel investments to bootstrap our product.
 Join us to help 2 million beekeepers and their cute & fuzzy bees.